FrancisBanville/ms_interpreting_probabilities/README.md

 > network of probabilistic interactions $L_1$ with an area $A_1$ is derived from
 > a larger network $L_0$ with an area $A_0$, and $A_1$ is entirely nested within
 > $A_0$, interaction probabilities should be lower in the smaller network, i.e.
-> $P(L_{1,i \rightarrow j} | A_1 < A_0) \le P(L_{0,i \rightarrow j} | A_0)$.
+> $P(L_{1,i,j} | A_1 < A_0) \le P(L_{0,i,j} | A_0)$.
+However, if $A_1$ and $A_0$
-> However, if $A_1$ and $A_0$ are disjoint, interaction probabilities could be
+> are disjoint, interaction probabilities could be higher in the smaller area,
-> higher in the smaller area, contingent upon their environmental and biological
+> contingent upon their environmental and biological conditions.
+Likewise,
-> conditions.
-Likewise, interaction probabilities should be lower in networks
+> interaction probabilities should be lower in networks with shorter durations
-> with shorter durations when time intervals are nested.
-In @Fig:spatial, we
+> when time intervals are nested.
+In @Fig:spatial, we show how the expected
-> show how the expected number of local host-parasite interactions scales with
+> number of local host-parasite interactions scales with area, represented as an
-> area, represented as an expanding latitudinal window, in comparison with
+> expanding latitudinal window, in comparison with regional interactions [data
-> regional interactions [data from @Kopelke2017FooStra].
-Even though we employed
+> from @Kopelke2017FooStra].
+Even though we employed local probabilities of
-> local probabilities of interactions equal to regional interactions for the
+> interactions equal to regional interactions for the purpose of comparison
-> purpose of comparison (i.e., using $P(L_{i \rightarrow j}|M_{i \rightarrow j})
-> = 1$ here), we notice that the total number of regional interactions scales
+> (i.e., using $P(L_{i, j}|M_{i, j}) = 1$ here), we notice that the total number
-> more rapidly than local interactions.
-This is because numerous regional
+> of regional interactions scales more rapidly than local interactions.
+This is
-> interactions involve species that never co-occur, and as a result, these
+> because numerous regional interactions involve species that never co-occur,
-> interactions are not captured in local networks.
+> and as a result, these interactions are not captured in local networks.
 >
 > ![**Spatial scaling of interactions.** Expected number of host-parasite
 > interactions in a network aggregating all (a) local and (b) regional